Saphereye/lan-chat/README.md

 This will install the binary.
 For usage instructions, refer to the [Usage](#usage) section.

-Alternatively, you can clone the repository and build it manually using the `cargo build` command.
-Please note that in this case, you will need to run the executable directly.
+Alternatively, the project can be cloned and built using `cargo`.

 ## Usage